 Lifting has helped me realize that strength isn’t reserved to people of a certain age, size or background—it’s for everyone!
 It has forced me to finally work with my body, instead of against it.
 Lifting has strengthened both my body and my soul.
 It has allowed my mindset to switch from “I can’t do this!” to “Can I do this?”
 (And sometimes I just can’t… yet!).

 Lifting opened up my world to a whole new universe, full of wonderful people with whom I wouldn’t have crossed paths otherwise.
 It has allowed me to foster deep connections with amazing women, and to find my own voice in this conversation.

-Come over to the dark side, we’ve got cookies!
+Come over to the dark side, we’ve got tacos!
 In all seriousness, though, I want women to know that embarking on a strength training journey can have surprising, joyful repercussions in all areas of their life, way beyond the physical aspect of it!